mvdctop/mdc-docs/docs/configuration.md

 * `actor/number`
 * `#actor/number`

+## Media File Naming with Extension
+After the media file is successfully processed, it will be opened with a suffix such as `-4K` `-VR` `-C`

 ## Metadata file title naming rules
 This is the naming rule for the `<title>` field in the NFO file.
 It has nothing to do with the file name and folder name.
 It is used to display the title in Emby, Jellyfin, and Plex.